Letsdogames/Cool-Rng-game/README.md

             },
             {
                 title: "Your Gold Balance",
                 text: "Your gold is shown here.
-You earn 10 gold every 5 minutes (up to 200 daily) and more through missions!",
+You earn gold through missions, selling duplicates, and passive generation from your cards!",
                 highlight: "#main-gold-balance"
             },
             {
                 title: "Your Card Collection",
                 text: "Click 'Your Cards' to view your characters.
 You can filter by rarity and sell duplicates for gold.",
+                highlight: "#your-cards h2"
+            },
+            {
+                title: "Passive Gold Generation",
+                text: "Each character generates gold every 30 seconds, with higher rarities producing more.
+Check the amount under each card's name in 'Your Cards'.",
                 highlight: "#your-cards h2"
             },
             {